Gjógv is a small village in the Faroe Islands with a population of just 49 local residents. There is one hotel, the Gjaargardur Guesthouse Gjogv.

 How to get there

 Note – There actually is a workaround for avoiding the tunnel fee if needed.
-There is a bridge that connects Streymoy with Eysturoy Island.
-I took it on my way home from Gjógv and it saved me some money.
+There is a bridge that connects Streymoy with Eysturoy Island on the northern end.
+I took it one of the times on my way back to Tórshavn from Gjógv to save some money.

 Find the cheapest Rental Cars in the Faroe Islands.